immutant/immutant.org/tutorials/deploying.md

 Remember our call to `web/start` earlier?
 Let's talk about what that is doing.
 To do that, however, we need to first talk about *context paths*.
-The context path is the portion of the URL between the hostname and the routes within the application.
+The context path is the portion of the URL between the hostname and the routes (aka 'path info') within the application.
 It basically tells Immutant which requests to route to a particular application.

 An Immutant can host multiple applications at the same time, but each application must have a unique context path.
 If no context path is provided when an application is deployed, it defaults to one based on the name of the deployment.
-The deployment name is taken from the name of the deployment descriptor, which in turn is taken from the name of the project given to `defproject` in `project.clj`.
+The deployment name is taken from the name of the deployment descriptor, which in turn is taken from the name of the project given to `defproject` in `project.clj` (you can override this via the `--name` argument to the deploy command).
 So for our sample app above, the context path defaults to `/immutant-demo`.
 You can override this default by specifying a `:context-path` within an `:immutant` map in your `project.clj`.
 Let's go ahead and do that: